Skip to main content

 © visitBerlin, Foto: Jessica Zumpfe

-The scene traditionally cruises along the Spree with more than a dozen boats just before the CSD weekend.
+The scene traditionally cruises the Spree with more than a dozen boats just before the CSD weekend.
 Good vibes are guaranteed during the sightseeing with moderation and music.
 If you want to be there, you'd better be quick, because some of the 19 boats that will be at the start this year are already fully booked!

 The Happy Boarding starts from different moorings between 3.30 pm and 5.30 pm, depending on the boat.
-With lots of music and great entertainment, you can then sail along the Spree for a good two to three hours.
+With lots of music and the best entertainment, you can then sail along the Spree for a good two to three hours.
+The ticket price for the boat party includes your Puschel for the Puschelalarm - and of course free entry to the big harbour party.

-When: 25 July
+When: 24 July 2025

 Where: various locations on the Spree